tsichiro/mit-6.824-distributed-systems/cache-consistency-memcached-at-facebook.md

     memcached layer (mc)
-    web servers (clients of memcached) each data center's DBs contain full replica west coast is master, others are slaves via MySQL async log replication
+    web servers (clients of memcached) each data center's DBs contain full replica west coast is primary, others are secondary replicas via MySQL async log replication

 how do FB apps use mc?
+Figure 1.
+  FB uses mc as a "look-aside" cache
+    real data is in the DB
+    cached value (if any) should be same as DB
   read:
     v = get(k) (computes hash(k) to choose mc server)
     if v is nil {